bgarbin/toniq/GUIDELINES.md

 ### Device class

 Inside the driver script, a driver is basically represented by a class `Device`.
-This class can be view as a "cooking recipe" that explains how to interact with your device.
-But in order to really interact with it, we need to create an instance of this class (like making a cake from a recipe, and store it in a variable (for example `my_device`):
+This class can be view as a "cooking recipe" that explains to Python how to interact with your device.
+But in order to interact with it effectively, we need to create an instance of this class (like making a cake from a recipe), and to store it in a variable (for example `my_device`):

 ```python
 class Device() :